Shildon - unmissable engines

 The replica Sans Pareil is a working loco, built in 1979 by apprentices at British Rail's Shildon workshop.
 It was first steamed in April 1980 for the 150th anniversary of the Rainhill trials (see above).
 The replica and original of sans Pareil have been together since Locomotion Shildon opened in 2004.

 This is a classic racer from the East Coast main line built in 1870.
-It has seven foot driving wheels and was recently featured in the Railway Children plays at York and Waterloo.
+It has eight foot driving wheels and was recently featured in the Railway Children plays at York and Waterloo.

 North Eastern No.1

 North Eastern No.1 is a pioneering electric loco from 1904.
 The North Eastern Railway was an enthusiastic and early adopter of electric traction for railways and the birth of No.1 came about from needing a non-steam solution to tackle steep gradients between Trafalgar Yard in Manors to Newcastle Quayside Yard.
 The loco is unusual in featuring a central 'steeplecab'.